ItsK1tty/w1tchdocs/docs/source/reference.rst

    :linenos:

    if render.is_input_active() then
-      system.log_warning("The input window is active!") -- This will only be logged if the input window is active. end
+      system.log_info("The input window is active!") -- This will only be logged if the input window is active. end

 ================================